davidwong19/cronos-sentiment-analyse/README.md

 - beyondgaming
 - facebook

-we only made a scraper for glassdoor. sources like facebook, indeed and  beyondgaming we used a chrome extention  called 'instant data scraper' and for the googl maps review we used a site called 'https://botster.io/registration'.
+We made an scraper for Glassdoor and Indeed. sources like facebook, stepstone and  beyondgaming we used a chrome extention  called 'instant data scraper' and for the google maps review we used a site called 'https://botster.io/registration'.

 ## 3. folders